The CEO Problem with $r$th Power of Difference and Logarithmic Distortions: Regular CEO Problem

 \subsection{Converse Coding Theorem}

 A key idea of the converse is the Shannon lower bound \cite{YamadaTG1980}.
-For any source and distortion measure, the rate-distortion function is given in \cite{Shannon1959, Berger1971}; however, a closed-form expression of the rate-distortion function is unavailable except for a few special cases.
-The Shannon lower bound is one of a few tools that characterize lower bounds of the rate-distortion function for real-valued sources and difference-norm distortion.
-It is useful not only because of a simple closed-form expression, but also because of an asymptotically tight lower bound when distortion goes to zero \cite{LinderZ1994, Koch2016}.
-Forthcoming Lem.~\ref{lem:barron_lem} stems from \cite{ClarkeB1990, ClarkeB1994} to characterize mutual information growth when the number of observations grows to infinity.
-The Shannon lower bound and Lem.~\ref{lem:barron_lem} lead us to show $\beta_{\textsf{reg}}$ is positive.
+For any source and distortion measure, the classic rate-distortion function is given in \cite{Shannon1959, Berger1971}; however, a closed-form expression of the rate-distortion function is unavailable except for a few special cases.
+For real-valued sources and difference-norm distortion, the Shannon lower bound is useful not only because of a simple closed-form expression, but also because of asymptotic tightness when distortion is small \cite{LinderZ1994, Koch2016}.
+Forthcoming Lem.~\ref{lem:barron_lem} stems from \cite{ClarkeB1990, ClarkeB1994} to characterize mutual information growth when the number of observations tends to infinity.

 We consider a genie-aided converse, where the decoder is given $X_{-t}^n$ at the moment of decoding and estimating $X(t)$.
-We begin with coding rate analysis that follows standard arguments in \cite{ViswanathanB1997} for completeness.
+For completeness, we begin with coding rate analysis that follows standard arguments as in \cite{ViswanathanB1997}.